What Are Business Rates? A Guide For Small Businesses In The UK – 2024 Budget Update

 Business rates are one of the oldest UK taxes, which apply to all business premises in the UK.
 Even if you’re working from home, you could be liable for paying business rates on the part of your home which you use for your business – so they are an important aspect to get right.

-Make sure that you don’t get caught out with our full guide on what are business rates in the UK.
+Make sure that you don’t get caught out with our full guide on what are business rates in the UK, and how the latest budget update has impacted business rates.

 Business rates are a tax for business premises that are taken by the local council to pay for services such as police, fire and waste management.
 They work in the same manner as council tax, calculated based on the value of the property being taxed.